 Other National EPSCoR Awards

-In addition to the Fire and Ice project, Alaskan researchers also receive support from the national NSF EPSCoR organization through a variety of other awards, including Track-2 awards, Track-4 awards, and co-funding.
+In addition to the Fire & Ice project, Alaskan researchers also receive support from the national NSF EPSCoR organization through a variety of other awards, including Track-2 awards, Track-4 awards, and co-funding.

 Track-2 awards fund researchers to undertake collaborative projects with scientists in other EPSCoR states and territories.
 Alaska's only current Track-2 awardee is Hyunju Connor, an Assistant Professor with the UAF College of Natural Sciences and Mathematics and the Geophysical Institute, who received $1.94 million for her proposal, “Collaborative Research: Harnessing Big Data to Improve Understanding and Predictions of Geomagnetically Induced Currents.”
 The four-year award (2019-23) funds Connor to collaborate with researchers at the University of New Hampshire to study geomagnetically induced currents, which are caused by geomagnetic disturbances during space weather events and which can produce power outages, train system failures, and pipeline corrosion.